GooFit/GooFit/docs/CONVERTING20.md

 ## Namespaces

-GooFit no longer leaks the `std::` namespace, and some of GooFit is now inside the GooFit namespace.
-To be future-proof, you can add `using namespace GooFit;` at the top of your code.
+GooFit no longer leaks the `std::` namespace, and all of GooFit is now inside the GooFit namespace.
+You can add `using namespace GooFit;` at the top of your code.